DenverCoder1/unedit-for-reddit/README.md

 </center>

 > **Warning**
 >
-> The Pushshift Data API is no longer able to ingest new data as [announced here](https://www.reddit.com/r/pushshift/comments/13508r9/pushshift_no_longer_has_access_to_the_reddit_api/).
+> Unedit and Undelete for Reddit relies on Pushshift to work.
 >
-> Checking [r/pushshift](https://www.reddit.com/r/pushshift) for updates is recommended.
+> At this time, Pushshift is only available to approved moderators as announced [here](https://redd.it/14ei799).
 >
-> Since Unedit and Undelete for Reddit relies on Pushshift to work, you may experience some issues which are unavoidable.
+> Checking [r/pushshift](https://www.reddit.com/r/pushshift) for updates is recommended.
 >
->   May 2, 2023
+> June 22, 2023

 Creates a link next to edited and deleted Reddit comments and submissions to show the original post from before it was edited/removed.